A Muse is a resource – a statistical database – that offers hints for predictive typing.

 A Muse guesses the next work or expression, computing from the source text and the translation that was already typed.
 In a way, the Muse is similar to a statistical machine translation module, but it can be more precise - because it does not have to guess an entire sentence, just the next few words.

-Muses are available in local projects only.
+Muses can be local resources only.
 You cannot share them on a memoQ server or on a memoQ cloud subscription.
 You need to export a muse in one copy of memoQ and import it in another.

 A Muse is bilingual: In a project, you can use a Muse if it has the same language pair as your project.